roshan-abstractionai/TakeHome/README.md

 # Real-time Data Processing and Analysis System with AWS Integration
+Test to see if I can make chagnes

 ## Background
 You are tasked with designing and implementing a real-time data processing and analysis system for a large e-commerce platform.
 The platform generates a high volume of user activity data, including page views, clicks, purchases, and search queries.
 Your goal is to create a system that can ingest, process, and analyze this data in real-time to provide valuable insights to the business.
 The system will leverage AWS services for data storage and processing.